wssct20/ProjectSpyder/README.md

 Apache2 is logging all accesses and errors by default.
 This will fill up your disk quickly.
 Please consider [disabling apache2 logging](https://www.mydigitallife.net/how-to-disable-and-turn-off-apache-httpd-access-and-error-log/).
+The install skript will do this for you, this is left here if needed until a final install skript has been developed.

 To ensure the Server is reachable, we use NETBIOS and/or DNS of the router.
 For this you will need to configure your router and set the machines hostname to the correct one.